 Serving Cincinnati, Cleveland, Akron, and all other Ohio cities

 From our home base in Southeast Michigan, we help families across the United States secure their children’s futures by fighting for hospital accountability.
 We’ve helped families ensure their children have resources for therapy, medical care, and accessible housing by fighting for their right to keep hospitals and medical practitioners accountable for their negligence.
 We have an extensive network of experts, researchers, and attorneys all across the United States, ensuring we have access to the latest information on birth injury law and standard of care in obstetrics and gynecology.
 Ohio birth injury attorney Jesse Reiter is admitted to practice in Ohio and in the Ohio Supreme Court.

 If you live in Ohio – or anywhere else in the U.S. – we’d be happy to speak with you about the events that occurred during your prenatal care, labor and delivery to help pinpoint the cause of your child’s disabilities.
-The consultation is always complementary, completely confidential, and risk-free – your information is safe with us, and you’ll never pay fees out-of-pocket.
+The consultation is always complimentary, completely confidential, and risk-free – your information is safe with us, and you’ll never pay fees out-of-pocket.
 We only collect a fee if we secure a recovery for you – which means there’s no risk involved in picking up the phone and talking to us.
 Our attorneys have more than a century of collective experience and the drive to keep hospitals accountable.